Organizational assimilation

 Organizational assimilation is a process in which new members of an organization integrate into the organizational culture.

-This concept, proposed by Frederic M. Jablin, consists of two dynamic processes that involve the organizational attempts to socialize the new members, as well as the current organization members.
+This concept, proposed by Fredric M. Jablin, consists of two dynamic processes that involve the organizational attempts to socialize the new members, as well as the current organization members.
 Organizational Socialization or Onboarding are both parts of the assimilation process.
 There are three phases in the assimilation process: Anticipatory Socialization, Organizational Encounter, and Metamorphosis.

 Anticipatory socialization

 Anticipatory socialization is the first of the three phases in the assimilation process.
 In this stage newcomers form expectations of the organization and what it would be like to become a member of that particular organization.
 During this stage most newcomers develop a set of expectations and beliefs about how people communicate formally and informally in a particular organization.

 There are two forms of anticipatory socialization that are interrelated.